rombie18/mcqueen/README.md

 7. Install required drivers and additional software for the TIS camera[^3]
 8. Configure WiFi hotspot and pair Bluetooth controller
 9. Reinstall OpenCV on the Jetson Nano with CUDA support by following [this guide](https://qengineering.eu/install-opencv-4.5-on-jetson-nano.html) (this will enable the use of the GPU instead of CPU for image processing), **this step can take up to 3 hours!**
-10. *Optional:* Install Teamviewer Host for remote access[^4]
+10. *Optional:* Install Teamviewer Host for remote access over the internet[^4]
+11. *Optional:* Enable VNC Server for local remote access[^5]

 ## Running the software

 As configured by the installation script, the software should automatically start running when the Jetson Nano boots up.
 If for any reason you would want the program to stop, you can gracefully terminate the process by executing `sudo systemctl stop mcqueen`.
-You can manually start the program by running the main python script in the main directory: `python drive.py`.
+You can start it again with `sudo systemctl stop mcqueen`.
+If you would want immediate feedback for testing, you can also manually start the program by running the main python script in the main directory: `python drive.py`.

 > :warning: Make sure to **provide power to the encoder** when starting the robot, otherwise the Jetson Nano will crash!